 With over 1.3 billion euros of available subsidy on innovation and development, the WBSO subsidy is an important motivator for innovations in the Netherlands.
 Your company can also claim the WBSO subsidy.
 The WBSO is an allowance for the labor costs incurred in developing a new technical idea or solving a technical problem in the company.
 With Subsidie Op Maat you and an experienced intermediary look at how your organization, sole proprietorship or employer can give shape to this idea and thereby claim this subsidy.
 The WBSO subsidy is also available for ZZP'ers.
 For more information about this, see our blog ZZP'ers en de WBSO.

-Why start the WBSO subsidy for your company?
+Why start using the WBSO subsidy for your company?

 They went before you